ThinkSora/77Vincent.github.io/contents/_blog-js-1-eventhandler/doc.markdown

 		}
 	}

 So here will be the only place to manage these event handlers.
-But if using addEventListener, we can theoretically add them wherever we want.
+If using addEventListener, we can basically add them wherever we want.